 Why I’ve joined the Oregon Rebate 2024 campaign

 After a year of transition in both my personal life and career, I’m ready to rejoin the rollercoaster of political campaigns.
-Some of this comes from a place of wanting to work faster than is often possible at my current government employment.
+Some of this comes from a place of wanting to work more autonomously than is often possible at my government day job.
 Some of this comes from the successes and failures I’ve learned from interviewing political leaders and organizing at Rhythm Nation.
 Some of this came out of the soul searching I did in response to some heavy life events over the past year.
 Most of all, this came about by people I deeply admire expressing their belief in me by asking me to help lead an incredibly impactful cause.
 After a couple months of feeling it out, I’ve decided to join the Oregon Rebate 2024 campaign as an unpaid advisor.

 What it is